rmlmcfadden/rmlmcfadden.github.io/bnmr/experiments.md

 Note that, as with all accelerator based experiments at [TRIUMF], β-NMR experiments require the submission of a written proposal and approval from an Experimental Evaluation Committee (EEC) prior to being allocated beamtime.
-More details can be found at [here](https://www.triumf.ca/research-program/planning-experiments).
+More details can be found [here](https://www.triumf.ca/research-program/planning-experiments).

 A list of <i>all</i> approved experiments at [TRIUMF] can be found